 On February 27, 1902, American writer and Pulitzer Prize winner and Nobel Laureate John Steinbeck was born.
 His works comprise twenty-seven books, including sixteen novels, six non-fiction books, and five collections of short stories, among them ‘The Grapes of Wrath‘, ‘East of Eden‘, and ‘Of Mice and Men‘.

-John Steinbeck grew up in California and also many of his later stories play in the area south of San Francisco.
-Steinbeck noticed his interest in literature early and began writing stories as a student.
-In 1919, he enrolled at Stanford University, studying journalism, English literature, classical literature and history.
+John Steinbeck was born in Salinas, California, the son of John Ernst Steinbeck and the teacher Olive Hamilton.
+The father had initially run a mill, but it went bankrupt in 1910, causing the family temporary financial difficulties.
+As an accountant in a sugar factory and finally as a treasurer in Monterey County, John Ernst Steinbeck returned to modest prosperity and took a respectable position in Salinas.
+John Steinbeck showed a pronounced interest in literature even as a student and began writing stories himself.
+In 1919 he successfully applied for a degree at the prestigious Stanford University, where he took courses in English literature, classical literature and ancient history, journalism and other subjects that seemed useful to him for a career as a writer.
 During semester breaks, Steinbeck worked on farms, at construction areas and factories.
-It became more and more clear, that the student was rather unsatisfied with the life as an academic and he dropped out of university, realizing that his jobs had a much greater influence on him than his actual classes.
+It became more and more clear, that the student was rather unsatisfied with the life as an academic and he dropped out of university in 1924, realizing that his jobs had a much greater influence on him than his actual classes.
 In his later works, he often worked up his experiences he made in these milieus.

 After a stroke in 1959, Steinbeck decided to get to know his country once more.
 He traveled across the United States, writing about the American society and publishing another work titled ‘Travels with Charley: In Search of America‘ in 1962.
 The work is quite a mixture of Steinbeck’s reflection of the American culture, road trip stories, and a travel guide.
 The author wrote about the people he met and the conversations they had.
 On this day, the book gives a pretty good introduction to U.S during the 1960s.
 In the same year the book was published, Steinbeck was told that he will be awarded the Nobel Prize.
 Steinbeck won the Nobel Prize for literature for his “realistic and imaginative writing, combining as it does sympathetic humor and keen social perception.”
 The selection was heavily criticized, and described as “one of the Academy’s biggest mistakes” in one Swedish newspaper.
 The reaction of American literary critics was also harsh.
 However, in his acceptance speech later in the year in Stockholm, John Steinbeck said: